ory/oathkeeper/docs/versioned_docs/version-v0.38/pipeline/mutator.md

 - `issuer_url` (string, required) - Sets the "iss" value of the ID Token.
 - `jwks_url` (string, required) - Sets the URL where keys should be fetched from.
-Supports remote locations (http, https) as well as local filesystem paths.
+Supports remote locations (http, https, s3, gs, azblob) as well as local filesystem paths.
 - `ttl` (string, optional) - Sets the time-to-live of the ID token.
 Defaults to one minute.
 Valid time units are: s (second), m (minute), h (hour).
 - `claims` (string, optional) - Allows you to customize the ID Token claims and